 Financial Aspects

-Storage providers may give discounts; these may be noted online, or you can call and inquire if any promotions or discounts are being offered at the moment for storage spaces.
+Storage providers may offer discounts, which can be noted online or inquired about by calling to see if any promotions or discounts are currently available for storage spaces.
 Some providers will match prices.
-Deals may be offered when a storage facility’s vacancies are more than usual.
+Deals may be offered when a storage facility’s vacancies exceed the usual number.

 Find out the company’s policy on early termination in case you need it.
 The last thing you want is to have to pay a lot of money in storage and an additional large fee should you decide to terminate early.
-Once you’ve read all the fine print, it will be time for you to get your storage unit and start packing your items away.
+Once you’ve read all the fine print, it’s time to retrieve your storage unit and begin packing your items away.
 Even before moving things in, make a list of your items and make sure that your items are in keeping with the storage unit facility’s policies.

 Climate-Controlled Units: Do You Need One